Advertisement

 Baked shrimp and veggie "stir-fry"

-Forget what you think you know about a traditional Asian stir-fry.
-This recipe requires less effort and doesn’t involve a takeout menu.
-On a baking sheet, arrange 2 cups each of chopped bell peppers, zucchini and sugar snap peas.
+To start, on a baking sheet, arrange 2 cups each of chopped bell peppers, zucchini, and sugar snap peas.

-"Really any vegetable goes, the more variety, the better," Patorniti says.
-She recommends trying asparagus, artichoke hearts and peppers to add a plethora of flavors and nutrients to your plate.
+"Really any vegetable goes, and the more variety, the better," Patorniti says.
+She recommends trying asparagus, artichoke hearts, and peppers to add different flavors and nutrients to your plate.
 You can also toss broccoli florets, carrots, mushrooms, onion or any other in-season veggies on your pan.

-Coat your veggies in 2 tablespoons of sesame oil, a teaspoon of fresh, grated ginger, a sprinkle of pepper and a quarter cup of coconut aminos, which is a lower sodium alternative to soy cause.
+Coat your veggies in 2 tablespoons of sesame oil, 1 teaspoon of fresh grated ginger, a sprinkle of pepper, and 1/4 cup of coconut aminos (a lower-sodium alternative to soy sauce).
 Like a little kick?
-Toss in some crushed red pepper flakes.
-Bake at 350 degrees Fahrenheit for 15 minutes, add a pound of shrimp to the pan and bake for another 10.
+Sprinkle in some crushed red pepper flakes.
+Bake at 350°F for 15 minutes.
+Then, add 1 pound of cleaned, deveined shrimp to the pan and bake for another 10.

-Divide the batch into four even servings and get your fork ready.
-If you want to add a half cup of cooked brown rice to your bowl, go right ahead!
-Cooking up a large batch of healthy whole grains in the beginning of the week makes for easy noshing for days to come.
+Divide the batch into four even servings, each with 1/2 cup of cooked brown rice if you’d like.
 Including the rice, this meal contains 348 calories and almost 28 grams of protein.

 More On